Tour Statistics

 Return To The Coast & Woodland Birding

 After breakfast at Abcas Creek Lodge, we depart for the coast, birding along the way and exploring a series of diverse sites.
 Our journey will take us through another important site for birds of prey at the Faraba-banta bush track, Duwasu Woodlands, and several more locations.
-Each stop provides opportunities to observe both common and rare species, making the day a rewarding finale to our birding adventure.
-By evening, we'll arrive at our coastal hotel for a comfortable rest and reflection on the week's sightings.

 Key Species: